 Being ready to deal with danger and death in real life is a dreadfully serious business.
 So, yes, the idea of getting inspiration from real-life or fictional secret agents when we’re all just civilians can come across as a little cringe-worthy.
 But the intent is noble!

 There is nothing laughable, there is nothing stupid about wanting to be a better prepared, more capable, and a flat-out more useful human being.
 We all have people we care about, most of us have families.

 Wouldn’t it be a great thing if you were the person that can save the day when the chips are down?
 When disaster strikes and everyone around you is losing their head and scared witless you can be the one that will lead everyone to safety or take care of the problem.

 That is something that should be celebrated, not mocked!
 What is laughable, what is worthy of mockery are the people I alluded to above: the folks that want the prestige, that want the cool Factor, but they don’t want to do any work, and they don’t want to truly honor the path of being capable.

-There’s an old saying that says you can’t cheat the mountain.
+You can’t fool the mountain.
 You can look like a frontiersman, you can talk the talk, you can have all the gear and know all the lore but when the time comes to actually get out there on the mountain and survive, the mountain will show you who the fakers are.

 It’s the same thing with the skills on this list: you don’t have to “wannabe” a secret agent, and you also don’t have to listen to the mockery of people who accuse you of being so.